-The Chairperson of FEBS Fellowships Committee currently has an administrative support postholder.
+The Chairperson of FEBS Excellence Awards and Fellowships Committee currently has an administrative support postholder.
 FEBS funds this administrative support position as part of the FC budget.

-G. By-Laws for the Publications Committee
+By-Laws updates (2025) G. By-Laws for the Publications Committee

 G.1.
 COMPOSITION.